 Use these values only as a rough guide.
 Actual results depend on the content and compression settings.

 Compression is an essential part of digital life.
 By understanding ratios and percentages, you can choose the right balance between file size and quality.
-This calculator helps you quantify those trade-offs quickly and privately in your browser.
+This calculator helps you quantify those trade-offs quickly and privately in your browser, now with unit conversion, expansion alerts, and a copy button so you can document results for future reference.